sumotoy/CAT9552/README.md

 CAT9552
 =======

-An easy Arduino/Teensy3 library for ON semiconductors CAT 9552 led driver
+An easy Arduino/Teensy3/Energia library for ON semiconductors CAT 9552 led driver.
+Tested with Arduino/Teensy3.x, not with Energia, btw it compiles.

 This chip has 2 internal timers so every single led can be: